 - The ProCard may not be used to obtain cash advances, to pay for personal expenditures incurred while traveling or to pay for travel expenses incurred by anyone not conducting University business

-- Supporting documentation must be provided and maintained for ALL transactions, regardless of dollar amount
+- Supporting documentation must be provided and maintained for all transactions $25 and greater

 - The ProCard may not be used for gasoline for personal vehicles.
 Instead, a mileage reimbursement must be requested via Expense Reimbursement Form.
 The ProCard may be used to pay for gasoline for rental vehicles.

 Important Note: Cardholders may use their ProCards to pay for LUC business related travel arrangements for other employees within their department, students and University guests rather than requiring these individuals to pay out-of-pocket and be reimbursed after the fact.
 However, these charges must be authorized and processed by the cardholder and the appropriate documentation to support any charges must be collected.